Indications for Testing

 - Evaluating other aspects of an individual patient’s pharmacokinetics

-Whole blood specimens are used for TDM of select drugs such as immunosuppressive drugs (eg, cyclosporine A, tacrolimus, everolimus, sirolimus, and thiopurine drugs) due to drug accumulation in RBCs.
+Whole blood specimens are used for TDM of select drugs such as immunosuppressive drugs (eg, cyclosporine A, tacrolimus, everolimus, sirolimus, and thiopurine drugs) due to drug accumulation in red blood cells (RBCs).

 Oral Fluid (Saliva)